 As a Producer, Robin works with artists and companies that are underrepresented on UK stages, including BareFace, a company of disabled artists, supported by Access All Areas; and Loaded Object, an LGBTQ+ puppetry company creating pioneering work about gender identity and expression.
 Robin is also an Associate Producer of COMMON, an organisation which supports UK creative industries to achieve greater socio-economic diversity.
 Currently, Robin works with the UK charity Mind and the London School of Economics, facilitating training in mental health and wellbeing.

 With a background in politics and education, Robin has worked in India and Costa Rica as a researcher and facilitator with young people.
 From 2017, they were Participation Coordinator at the Arcola Theatre, leading on creative projects, courses and productions with young people and hard-to-reach communities in East London.
 It was here that Robin facilitated the Global Queer Plays weekend, as part of the 2017 Creative/Disruption Festival.
 This event influenced the creation of Global Voices Theatre, where they are Programme Producer, leading on project delivery.

-Zhui Ning Chang is a Malaysian theatre practitioner, director and producer based in London.
-Her practice focuses on intercultural performance, multilingual theatre, and new writing from underrepresented communities.
+Zhui Ning Chang is a Malaysian theatre director, writer and facilitator based in London.
+Her practice focuses on queer intercultural performance, multilingual theatre, and new writing from marginazlied communities.

-At Global Voices Theatre, Zhui Ning looks after marketing and communications, linking local and global communities as well as supporting on administration and project delivery.
+At Global Voices Theatre, Zhui Ning looks after marketing and communications, as well as supporting on administration and project delivery.